Commit-Gated

 Canonical Layer

 The Commit Authority atomically advances the canonical pointer via CAS — the linearization point of the system.
-The resulting append-only state chain is append-only, tamper-evident, and deterministically replayable.
+Canonical History is append-only, tamper-detectable via replay verification, and deterministically replayable.

 03